 There are times in life when we are left baffled by events, actions or people.
-To make some sense out of these, our brain tries to match them with something in the past.
+To make some sense out of these, our brain tries to match them with something in our past.
 People are more often left confused when they first meet individuals from outside of their community (cultural, professional, geographical, etc.) or when they take themselves out of their comfort zone.
-Deciding to live abroad for example, provides an endless number of opportunities to feel just like this.
-The first week after I arrived in Vancouver, I felt confused and unsure of what to expect and also of what was expected from me.
+Deciding to live abroad, provides an endless number of opportunities to feel just like that: confused, reluctant, and at times baffled.
+Twenty tears ago, the first week I arrived in Vancouver, I felt confused of what to expect and unsure of what was expected from me.

-In his book Transitions, William Bridges deals exactly with this: change and transition as two different concepts.
+In his book Transitions, William Bridges explains change and transition as two different concepts.
 Change is sudden and situational while the transition process is psychological and happens over time.
 All transitions, he says, are composed of an ending, a neutral zone and a new beginning.
-The problem I had experienced and I am sure most of you will agree is that it is easier said than done.
-Theoretically we all know that as a newcomer we need to let go of our old life in order to move on into the neutral zone of the transition.
+The problem I had experienced is that it is easier said than done.
+Theoretically we all know that as a newcomer we need to let go of our old life in order to move on into the neutral zone of transition.
 In a time when you have lost your trusted network of friends and relatives, and when even the way you see yourself is changing, letting go or ending the connection with “life as you knew it” is the most difficult. “[…] ending is making us fearful.
 They break our connection with the setting in which we have come to know ourselves [..]” says Bridges.
 How can one overcome this fear?

-I think that the most important thing is to reach out of your community.
+One of the most important things is to reach out of your community.
 Get out of your community and ask the help of professionals.
-Most of the people within your community are extremely nice and willing to share their settlement experience.
+I won’t deny it: most of the people within your community are extremely nice and willing to share their settlement experience.
 But their opinions are biased and emotional based on their subjective, unique experiences.
-By reaching out to a newcomer settlement service you will be able to polish your language skills, learn reliable information about Canada and the specific area you live in, and most important of all, gain confidence and start understanding the Canadian way.
+By reaching out to a newcomer settlement service you will get a very objective and tailored to your needs approach.
+You will find out where to polish your language skills based on your existing level and future needs, learn reliable information about Canada and the specific area you live in, and most important of all, gain confidence and start understanding the Canadian way.

 Experience and have fun with something new every day.
 Except for few basic things, nothing will ever be the same.
 From the way you used to drive back home to the way the bed sheet is designed, from the way people interact on the streets to the way people address each other, everything needs to be re-wired.
 Such a process of replacing habits and common knowledge with new habits and concepts can be overwhelming.
 In the classic action-reaction model, our minds will go into that resistance mode and will fight back as hard as possible to change.
 Trick your mind!
 Be open and instead of criticizing or comparing with what you used to know start having fun with change.
 Begin with small steps: what about a new way of setting the table?
 Find a new park or a new place to discover at the end of the week!
 Try to use the very Canadian “eh” at the end of a sentence and join into the smiles that will follow, eh?
 It is not necessarily about what you do but about the attitude that in time will change, and you will become more accepting of the new ways.

 Stop talking and start listening more!
 We all have been there.
 There are times when we get frustrated in the process of settling.
 Maybe because we are lacking the understanding of how things are done and why things are done in a certain way.
 Or just because we got hit with a not so rare moment of nostalgia and instead of breaking down and crying, we go on the offensive and start explaining how things are done much better in the old country.
 Sometimes we remember similar situations that happened back in the old life and we feel compelled to tell the story out loud!
-Well, not only that it makes us sound very pretentious but for most Canadians is boring as there are usually cultural references and jokes specific to our mother language that are difficult to translate.
+Well, not only that it makes us sound very pretentious but for most Canadians is boring and sounds more like mambo jumbo!
+In our stories, there are almost always cultural references, and jokes specific to our mother language that are difficult, if not impossible to translate.
 When nostalgia hits, I have learnt to bite my tongue and start asking questions!
 Showing interest in the way things are done, in people I meet or places I visit, not only engages them but also provides a very good way of learning new and interesting things about the Canadian way that otherwise would take time and effort to discover.